mohammadt3anii/MobileRayTracer/README.md

 ### Know bugs:
 Android UI crashes sometimes
 Time with 4 threads greater than with 1 thread
+Can't execute the signed APK in smart phone

 ### Other tasks:
 Put a gif with app executing